python/devguide/developer-workflow/development-cycle.rst

 A branch for a previous feature release, currently being maintained for bug fixes, or for the next feature release in its :ref:`beta <beta>` or :ref:`release candidate <rc>` stages.
-There is usually either one or two maintenance branches at any given time for Python 3.x.
+There are usually either one or two maintenance branches at any given time.
 After the final release of a new minor version (3.x.0), releases produced from a maintenance branch are called **bugfix** or **maintenance** releases; the terms are used interchangeably.
 These releases have a **micro version** number greater than zero.